Portraits by Vincent van Gogh: Agostina Segatori

 Van Gogh occasionally visited Café du Tambourin run by Agostina Segatori, the subject of this painting.
 Previously an artist's model to Manet and Corot and others, the Naples-born Agostina saved the money she earned working as a model and opened the Italian themed Café du Tambourin in 1885, which particularly catered to artists.

-The Italian Woman also called Le Italienne is "without doubt" Agostina Segatori, per the Musée d'Orsay.
+The Italian Woman also called La Italienne is "without doubt" Agostina Segatori, per the Musée d'Orsay.
 Van Gogh introduced elements of Japanese woodcut prints in this portrait.
 Van Gogh creates his own style of brushstroke from Impressionism and Pointillism, in this case a "criss-cross of overlapping nervous hatching.
 He uses red and green in her face which he later described as a technique "to be able to express the terrible passions of humanity by means of red and green".

 Etienne-Lucien Martin

 The Portrait of Etienne-Lucien Martin was made of the owner of a restaurant in Paris.
 He allowed artists to exhibit their work.
 In November 1887 Van Gogh and his friends showed their works; Van Gogh did not sell a painting.
 Van Gogh made the painting of Martin with care and precision.